stummjr/doc.scrapinghub.com/autoscraping.rst

 as/spider-properties.json
 -------------------------

-Retrieves or updates an autoscraping spider properties.
+Retrieves or updates an Autoscraping spider properties.
 If no update parameters are given, the call returns the current properties of the spider.

-1. Retrieves an autoscraping spider properties.
+1. Retrieves an Autoscraping spider properties.

 * Supported Methods: ``GET``